Anh-V-N/Puppet-Master/README.md

 interact with it

 optional arguments:
   -h, --help      show this help message and exit
   -i, --init      Set up new puppet
   -r, --random    Generate a random puppet
-  -db           List the puppets and their corresponding index -m index      Modify infomation of a puppet
+  --db            List the puppets and their corresponding index -m index        Modify infomation of a puppet
   -v index        View infomation of a puppet
-  -d index      Remove a puppet
+  --remove index  Remove a puppet
   -l index        Load a puppet
 </code></pre>
 ## What is a sock puppet?
 It is an online identity that is not supposed to lead back to you.